-The portfolio is currently forecasting an overspend of £844k which is mainly in respect of the Highways budgets and commercial income losses as the current trading position remains impacted by the pandemic and additional COVID related expenditure.
+The portfolio is currently forecasting an overspend of £251k which is mainly in respect of commercial income losses as the current trading position remains impacted by the pandemic and additional COVID related expenditure.
+These are partially offset by savings on the planning and property budgets.